MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/service/ContractLine.md

 ---
-title: ContractLine - Common Data Model | Microsoft Docs
+title: ContractLine in service - Common Data Model | Microsoft Docs
 description: Line item in a contract that specifies the type of service a customer is entitled to.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Contract Line
+# Contract Line in service

 Line item in a contract that specifies the type of service a customer is entitled to.